MrinalJain17/mydia/docs/source/index.rst

 Video Utilities
 ===============

-Reading videos into NumPy arrays was never more simple.
+Reading videos as NumPy arrays was never more simple.
 This library provides an entire range of additional functionalities such as custom frame selection, frame resizing, pixel normalization, grayscale conversion and much more.